tryhackmeltd/docs.tryhackme.com/README.md

     description: 'Want to get started with learning or teaching cyber security?
 This article is for you.',
     uri: '/docs/getting-started/introduction'
   },

+  /**
+  * ADDED THE MISC CATEGORY TO THE END OF THE LIST, INCREMENTING THE ID BY 1.
+  */

   {
     id: 5,
-    title: 'Introduction to Rooms',
+    title: 'Misc',
-    description: 'This article explains the concept of rooms, what they are, how to complete them and where to start.',
-    uri: '/docs/rooms/introduction-to-rooms'
+    description: 'This is my new category that houses a lot of miscellaneous things.',
+    uri: '/docs/misc/my-awesome-room' // THIS WILL BE THE URI TO THE FIRST DOCUMENT IN THE CATEGORY, IN THIS CASE IT'S THE ONLY DOCUMENT
   }

-/* ... */

 ]
 ```

-Once complete, commit your changes to a branch of your choosing and open a pull request for us to review and merge.
+Once complete, commit your changes and open a pull request for us to review and merge.

 > Note: although adding and amending documentation markdown files should not affect any of the pre-existing unit tests, please ensure you check this prior to raising a pull request.
 >